wfro/blerg/views/posts/2014-11-05-project-euler-problem-1.md

+# Project Euler, Problem 1

 I've been trying to improve my algorithmic thinking and thought it would be a perfect time to revisit the awesomeness that is Project Euler.
 When I was first starting out I did the first few problems in python, but abandoned PE in favor of other learning adventures.
 Now that I've been programming for a while I feel like I'm at a good place to tackle the more difficult algorithms (and now in multiple languages!).

 Each post will wholly contain everything related to a particular problem, with a combination of solutions in Ruby, Javascript, and Clojure (I'd rank my language expertise in that order).
 So, I won't consider myself victorious until we reach post 50!
 Hopefully I'll do better than Sufjan Stevens and the 50 states.
 The posts themselves I'd like to evolve over time as I come across new interesting ways to solve a particular problem.